Here is a video demonstration:

 - RoboForm will erase all files in current User Data folder and then

-- RoboForm will copy your RoboForm data files from restore folder to User Data folder.
+- RoboForm will copy your RoboForm data files from the backup folder to your current RoboForm User Data folder.

-Or you can use Windows Explorer to copy all files from your backup device to User Data folder.
+Or you may use Windows Explorer to copy all files from your backup folder to the current User Data folder.

-- Backup data from Computer A to a backup device/volume such as floppy disk.
+- Backup data from Computer A to a backup device/volume such as USB disk.

 - Insert this device/volume into Computer B.